ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apigtw_install/system_requirements.md

 ### Windows

 Windows is supported only for a limited set of developer tools, see [Install developer tools on Windows](/docs/apim_installation/apigtw_install/install_dev_tools/).
 API Gateway and API Manager do not support Windows.

-This section addresses Policy Studio, Configuration Studio, Package and Deployment Tools only.
+This section addresses Policy Studio, Configuration Studio, and Package and Deployment tools only.

-API Gateway supports the following software versions:
+Developer tools supports the following software versions:

 * Windows 10
 * Windows 8.1

-API Gateway supports the following hardware:
+Developer tools supports the following hardware:

 * 32-bit Windows on both 32-bit hardware and 64-bit hardware
 * Intel Core or AMD Opteron at 2Ghz with Dual Core or faster